-A Master of Arts degree with Distinction may be awarded if a student achieves a weighted average of 70.00% with no mark in a taught course or the dissertation falling below 60%.
+A MSc degree with Distinction may be awarded if a student achieves a weighted average of 70.00% with no mark in a taught course or the independent research paper falling below 60%.
 A Distinction cannot be awarded if a student re-sits or re-takes any element of the programme.
-The Master of Arts degree with Merit may be awarded if a student achieves a weighted average of 65.00%, with no mark for any element falling below 50%.